core-wg/oscore/draft-ietf-core-object-security.md

    * For responses that are not Observe notifications, follow step 3 of {{prot-res}}.
    * For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
 Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-Replace step 6 of {{prot-res}} with:

-A. If the response is not a successful Observe notification, delete the attribute-value pair stored in step 7 of {{ver-req}}.

-Note that the attribute-value pair stored in step 7 of {{ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”, and will be stored for as long as the Observation is active.

 ## Verifying the Response {#ver-res}

 A client receiving a response containing the OSCORE option SHALL perform the following steps:

 1. Discard Code and all options which may be class E (marked in {{fig-option-protection}} with 'x' in column E) present in the received message.
 For example, ETag Outer option is discarded, as well as Max-Age Outer option.

-2. Retrieve the Recipient Context in the Security Context associated with the Token (see step 6 of {{prot-req}}).
+2. Retrieve the Recipient Context in the Security Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
-If either the decompression or the COSE message fails to decode, then go to 9.
+If either the decompression or the COSE message fails to decode, then go to 8.

 3. Compose the Additional Authenticated Data, as described in {{AAD}}.